sugiantodenny01/bookstoreApp/README.md

 # Bookstore Rest API

-Go Book Stroe REST API Example
+Go Book Store REST API Example

 A RESTful API example for simple Book Store application with Go

 It is a just simple tutorial or example for making simple RESTful API with Go using Fiber (A nice framework), token security using JWT and Goconfig to configure the applicaton